matt-lewton9/Portfolio-Website/_programming/website.md

 <figcaption class="articleCaption">My site!</figcaption>
 </div>

-My latest CS project is this website!
-It was built using Jeckyll, allowing me to create html templates using includes.
-I wrote the article content in Markdown, and the pages and menus generate themselves using loops.

-The coolest part of this website, is the gallery, which is generated from a YML datafile and a Liquid loop in the html.
+I built this website from scratch as one of my summer projects.
+I designed custom html templates, then the article and menu pages generate themselves via loops using Jeckyll.
+The article content was written in Markdown files, which is easier to write in than raw html.

-The CSS styling was done myself without any libraries like Bootstrap.
+I did the CSS styling myself without any libraries.
 I like darkmode and my favorite color is green.

+The coolest part of this website, is the gallery on the home page, which is generated from a YML datafile and a Liquid loop.

 The code is <a href="https://github.com/matt-lewton9/Portfolio-Website" class="link" target="_blank" rel="noopener noreferrer">on Github</a>.